-- 1. Launch P4Admin (from P4V, choose Tools > Administration) and connect to the Perforce service as a user that has admin privilege. - 2.
-Choose File > New... > Depot, specify a name for the stream depot, and click OK.

-The Depot dialog is displayed.

-- 3. For Depot Type, choose stream. - 4.
+- Launch P4Admin (from P4V, choose Tools > Administration) and connect to Helix Server as a user that has admin privilege. - Choose File > New... > Depot, specify a name for the stream depot, and click OK. - The Depot dialog is displayed. - 3.
+For Depot Type, choose stream. - 4.
 Click OK, and verify that your new stream depot is listed in the Depots tab.